Grinch Gingerbread Man Craft For Kids [Free Template]

 It was originally a Dr. Seuss book about a grumpy green character who hates Christmas and tries to ruin the holiday for everyone in Whoville but eventually learns to love it.

-If your family loves the Grinch just as much, they’ll have tons of fun making this Grinch gingerbread man craft!
+If your family loves the Grinch, they’ll have tons of fun making this Grinch gingerbread man craft!
 It’s so easy to make and only requires a few supplies.

 Kids will love transforming the traditional gingerbread man shape into Mr. Grinch!